soobeenpark/FreshTracks/README.md

     - On each [FRESH] post with an album/EP, the most popular song is updated if it has changed within the past hour.\*

 <sub><sup>
-\* A small caveat as a result is that the "added date" on the Spotify playlist may not 100% accurately represent how fresh the track is.
-This is because if the most popular track on an album/EP changed, then the older popular track has to be removed and the newer popular track inserted from the playlist, which updates the date added.
-However, this does not change when the album/EP track gets removed from the playlist, since that date is calculated by the original reddit post's created date.
-However, these cases are **very rare**.
+\* A small caveat as a result is that the "added date" on the Spotify playlist may not 100% accurately mirror when it was posted on Reddit, if a more popular track on the album is swapped in.
+However, posts are still deleted after one week according to their Reddit posted date.
+These cases are **very rare**.
 </sup></sub>

 # Running the script
 The script is designed to be run as a cron job every hour.

-The script uses a Mongo database to keep track of [FRESH] tracks in the playlist, as well as all tracks that have ever been added (including old stale tracks after they are removed from the playlist).
+The script uses a Mongo database to keep track of [FRESH] tracks in the playlist, as well as all tracks that have ever been added (including old stale tracks since removed from the playlist).
 Make sure to have a MongoDB server running before running the script.

 Steps.